meghorikawa/MOOCFIJava1/README.md

 - **Book** class that will recieve a title, author and page count of a book.

+- **Fitbyte** class that will calculate the target heart rate by the given age and resting heart rate of a person.

 ### Removing Repetitive Code, Primitive & Reference Values, Objects & References

 ## Part 6